-Area of Work Actions Measures of Success Mid Year Assessment SCHOSA liaison meetings and where we have made presentations at SCHOSA conferences.
-We have held regular liaison meetings with SCHOSA and will be attending their 2017 summer meeting to provide updates about ARB's work, including the reviews of the Criteria and Procedures.
-Improvements have been made to the areas of the website which relate to qualifications as part of the development of the new website.
-The eBulletin contains regular articles regarding prescription matters with the February and May eBulletin prescription stories receiving a combined total of over 600 views.
+Area of Work Actions Measures of Success End of Year Assessment related matters, which may impact on our work and role.
+We continue to attend QAA PSRB forums, as well as topical sessions run by Professions Together.
+We also attended the 2017 Higher Education Conference held in October 2017.
+We invited the QAA and WonkHE to speak to the Prescription Committee in relation to developments in HE (HE Act, Brexit, Office for Students, External Examiner training etc.).
+We are operating in a fast moving, complex environment and at times it has been difficult to keep pace, particularly when periods of core work need to take priority.
+The eBulletin contains regular articles regarding prescription matters with the prescription stories in the four eBulletins so far this year receiving a combined total of just over 1,500 views.
 2. On behalf of the UK and its capacity as the UK's Competent Authority for Architects, embed the revised notification process within ARB's procedures, and scrutinise and review European qualifications which are notified to the European Commission for listing under the PQD.
 Continue to embed the European Commission's revised process for the notification of qualifications within ARB's procedures.
 Ensure that the European Commission's deadlines for considering notifications are met on every occasion.
 ARB will have reviewed 100% of European notifications within the European Commission's deadlines, and complied with the requirements in this area.
 ARB will have dealt with all UK notifications within the European Commission's deadlines, and complied with the requirements in this area.
-We have notified two newly prescribed UK qualifications to the European Commission so far this year.
-One notification generated several queries from our German and Danish colleagues and feedback was provided within the agreed time frames, the other was approved without question.
-Once the notification process is complete feedback will be sought from the relevant institutions.
-A planning meeting will be taking place in July 2017 and a further three notifications will be prepared over the summer months, including planning visits to the relevant institutions, having been recently approved by the Board.
-We have made adjustments and improvements to the way we prepare our UK notifications for submission to the European Commission, and have streamlined the way in which we consider European notifications.
-A number of award title changes are being prepared for
+We have notified three newly prescribed UK qualifications to the European Commission this year.
+One notification generated several queries from our German and Danish colleagues and feedback was provided within the agreed time frames, the other two were approved without question.
+Feedback will be sought from the relevant institutions and any suggested improvements will be considered.
+A planning meeting was held in July and we are currently working with that institution to submit its notification to the European Commission by late November.
+A further two notifications will be prepared in early 2018.
+We have made adjustments and improvements to the way we prepare our UK notifications for submission to the European Commission and have streamlined the way in which we consider European notifications.